Tartu, Estonia

 Are healthcare and health insurance expensive in Tartu?

 "Healthcare and health insurance in Tartu, can be considered relatively affordable compared to many other countries.
 Estonia has a national health insurance system, which covers most medical expenses for its citizens.
 However, private health insurance is also available for those who prefer additional coverage or faster access to certain services.
 The cost of healthcare services and insurance in Tartu is generally reasonable, with many residents finding it accessible and of good quality.
-Nevertheless, some specialized treatments or procedures might be more expensive, depending on the individual's needs and preferences," mentioned an expat living in Tartu.
+Nevertheless, some specialized treatments or procedures might be more expensive, depending on the individual's needs and preferences," said one expat living in Tartu.

 Is the cost of living in Tartu high?